Michael Jordan Once Ruined an Opponent’s Night by Asking Him a Simple Question About His Mother: ‘I Couldn’t Play the Whole Game’

 Under ordinary circumstances, facing off against Michael Jordan was an intimidating experience.
-Not only did His Airness possess incredible talent, but he also wasn’t one to stand on ceremony.
-Whether you were an NBA legend, a rookie, or anyone in between, he’d challenge you with equal ease.
+Not only did His Airness possess incredible talent, but he wasn’t one to stand on ceremony.
+Whether you were an NBA legend, a rookie, or anyone, he’d challenge you with equal ease.
 In the early 1990s, Larry Johnson learned that the hard way.

 During the early days of his NBA career, Johnson stepped onto the hardwood and met Jordan for the first time.
 MJ wasn’t prepared to exchange pleasantries, though.
 Instead, he asked the forward a question about his mother and then went about his business.